 COVID-19 could be the most serious crisis since World War II, depending on how nations and leaders manage it.
 Leadership is in the spotlight with lives and livelihoods at stake.
-The way we live and work has changed overnight.
+The way we live and work changed overnight.
 The interconnectedness of the world has never been more apparent.
 Our hope is that leaders who face stark challenges do so with resilience, emotional intelligence and with creative solutions that change society for the better.

-KDVI is responding by doing what we do best - creating spaces for reflection, shared experience and discovery about leadership in the face of extreme uncertainty and disruption, in order to unlock the energy required to navigate these choppy waters effectively.
+KDVI is responded by doing what we do best - creating spaces for reflection, shared experience and discovery about leadership in the face of extreme uncertainty and disruption, in order to unlock the energy required to navigate these choppy waters effectively.

 Session 1 - A psychodynamic approach to helping people lead through crisis

 Professor Manfred Kets de Vries and senior lecturer Elizabeth Florent kick off KDVI’s Learning Lab Conversation Series with a Q&A session.
 Most leaders are not great examples of rationality at the best of times, and today's pressures only make this worse.
 The leader’s shadow side—his or her internal fears, disillusionments, or past demons— can prevent movement and change.
 The challenge for leaders is to find the courage and energy to break through their self-imposed limitations, a prerequisite for getting the best out of their people.